jonifen/jonifen-web/content/blog/post/2017/ipad-shows-in-windows-not-in-itunes.md

-+++
+---
-date = "2017-05-21T21:09:27+01:00"
+date: "2017-05-21T21:09:27+01:00"
+title: "iPad appears in Windows 10, but not showing in iTunes"
+type: "post"
+author: "Jon"
-title = "iPad appears in Windows 10, but not showing in iTunes" type = "post" author = "Jon" description = "I have an aging iPad2 which is getting on a bit but still works fine, but often won't appear in iTunes, but is showing in Windows 10 as a device in 'This PC'..." tags = [
+description: "I have an aging iPad2 which is getting on a bit but still works fine, but often won't appear in iTunes, but is showing in Windows 10 as a device in 'This PC'..."
+tags: [
   "techsupport",
   "hardware"
 ]

-+++
+---

 I have an aging iPad2 which is getting on a bit but still works fine, but often won't appear in iTunes, but is showing in Windows 10 as a device in 'This PC'.